AAriam/FunPy/README.md

 # FunPy
-Short &amp; fun projects in Python with tutorials in Jupyter notebook
+Short &amp; fun projects in Python with tutorials in Jupyter notebook.

+## Current Projects
+* Conway's Game of Life